e4och/js-101/README.md

 [[Prototype]]: Object
 ```

->Even if we were to add another method the the object later on, the **`this`** keyword will still references the vehicle object.
+>Even if we were to add another method to the object later on, the **`this`** keyword will still reference the vehicle object.
 >Because, again the stop method is inside the vehicle object